What?

 When do you plan to leave?

 When President Kennedy declared the goal of a manned lunar expedition, the United States had not even put a human being into orbit of the Earth.
 The Apollo Project achieved the first manned lunar landing in only eight years, despite having to prove all the concepts and invent all the technology.
 What we propose is in some ways easier, and we can apply "off-the-shelf" solutions to many of the problems.
-The uncomfortably close deadline should help to ensure that we actually do something.
+An uncomfortably close deadline is encouragement to actually do something, rather than talk interminably.

 Why now?